Skip to main content

 • When: Spec uses SPEC_TEMPLATE_LITE or is known to be low-complexity (no database, single phase, UI-only).

-• Path: create-spec → validate-spec --auto-fix → generate-tasks
+• Path: create-spec → validate-spec → generate-tasks

-• Optional: Run clarify-spec if the spec has placeholders; run spec-reviewer for critical or cross-cutting features.
-Skip create-plan / validate-plan when score <4 (validate-spec will report “plan not needed”).
+• Optional: Run clarify-spec if the spec has placeholders; run the spec-review skill for critical or cross-cutting features.
+Skip create-plan / validate-plan when score &lt;4 (validate-spec will report “plan not needed”).

 Phase 2: Planning and Task Generation

 Decision: Use a separate plan when complexity score ≥4 or multi-phase.
-Default: run validate-spec --auto-fix --auto-plan in Phase 1 so the plan is created in one pass when needed; then run validate-plan.
-Use create-plan only as fallback (force-create, re-create, or when —auto-plan was not used).
+Run validate-spec in Phase 1; when it reports score ≥4, run create-plan then validate-plan.
 See specs/_templates/SPEC_GUIDE.md (“When to Use a Separate Plan Document”).

 Phase 3: Implementation

-Decision: Run verify-task after each task (or batch); run pre-commit-check before every commit.
+Decision: Run the verification step (superpowers:verification-before-completion) after each task (or batch); run pre-commit-check before every commit.
 Complete documentation during implementation (documentation-as-you-go).
 Atomic commits: One commit per task using conventional format feat(CORE-##-TN): description.
 See .cursor/rules/git-commit-patterns.md.
 Session management: Use pause-work when stopping mid-task and resume-work to restore context.
 Use session-status to check current position.
 See .cursor/rules/session-state-patterns.md.
 Long features (Document-and-Clear): After every 3–4 tasks, optionally write specs/{core}/specs/{CORE-##}-PROGRESS.md with: completed work, decisions made, blockers, next task.
 Clear context and resume with CLAUDE.md + spec + PROGRESS.md to preserve architectural decisions across long sessions.

 Phase 4: Completion

 Event registry sync (when spec adds new events): Keep three sources in sync: (1) KnownEventName in src/platform/events/types.ts, (2) event contract sections in docs/architecture/integrations/EVENT_CONTRACTS.md, (3) fw_workflow_events seed/migration data.
 When completing a spec that introduced new events, verify all three are updated.
 A future check-event-registry-sync script may automate this.
-Decision: Use spec-status --spec {CORE-##} --detailed for read-only status; use spec-complete for all completion and status-update operations.
+Decision: Use eos-spec status --spec {CORE-##} --detailed for read-only status; use spec-complete for all completion and status-update operations.

 Decision Points